 1. Sunny yellow.

 DO wear white with a bright yellow top if you’re looking for a really fresh look.
+Pair a yellow scrubs pants with a scrubs jacket with the same tint.
 Yellow is considered a very energizing color that summons sunlight and optimism—maybe just what you’re looking for when you’ve got a long shift ahead of you!

 2. True blue.

 DO treat blue scrub bottoms like a pair of jeans when choosing a top—there are so many fun colors that will look fantastic!
-Lighter shades of green and violet look terrific with darker blue scrub pants, and if you’re really into orange, wear a top of that color with blue scrub pants.
+Lighter shades of green and violet look terrific with navy blue scrubs and pants, and if you’re really into orange, wear a top of that color with blue scrub pants.
 Blue is identified with calmness—perhaps a perfect color to wear on a busy day.

-DON’T go for just any orange colored top to match with your blue pants.
-While deep orange adds excitement, bright orange can look cheap.
+DON’T go for just any orange colored top to match with your navy blue scrubs tops.
+While deep orange adds excitement, bright orange can be overpowering.

 3. Basic black.

 DO wear black scrub pants or tops.
-You can never go wrong with any other color you choose to go with them.
+You can never go wrong when matching them with other colors.
+Everything goes with black.
 One of the trends in fashion this season is pairing black with colors such as purple, gray, bright green or bright blue.
+Pair your black scrubs pants with a brightly colored scrubs jacket.

-DON’T, however, earn yourself the monicker ‘goth nurse.’
+DON’T, however, earn yourself the moniker “goth nurse.”
 Wearing too much black day in and day out can look empty and depressing to the nurses and patients around you.

 4. Green with envy.